lookinguparts/Interlace/README.md

 Custom Shader Patterns
 ======================
-We will have support for custom shader patterns soon.
-These will be modified vertext shaders that output ARGB values.
+There is support for custom shader patterns.
+These are be modified vertext shaders that output ARGB values.
-If you want to play with shaders in the meantime, it should be somewhat straightforward to convert a ShaderToy shader to our custom vertex shader model.
-Note that there won't be support for multiple input textures etc such as in ShaderToy.
+Once you install the package, you should have some examples at ~/Chromatik/VShaders/.
+There currently is not support for textures but that will be coming soon.
+In order to render on the surface of a cylinder, you should see the coordinate space remapping example in ShpRings.vert.

 Modular Audio/Visual Synthesis Guide